Jasen-C/PS-UserAccountAudit/README.md

 Script for Automating User Account audits

-This script requires the ImportExcel Module to save results To install the module run \n
+This script requires the ImportExcel Module to save results To install the module run
 Install-Module -Name ImportExcel